RavdeepAulakh/Jeoparody/ReadMe.md

   - Function for drop down selection for categories and languages (Hyuk)
   - Initial structure and styling for Front-end Client (Hyuk)

+# Database Schema and mySQL
+Done by: Laurie Solkoski
+## File:
+ - JEOPARODY_DATABASE.sql
+  - This SQL script is the basis of the JEOPARODY quiz game.
+The script structures a multilingual quiz application database by creating Languages, Categories, Questions, and Options tables, establishing one to many relationships and foreign keys among them to maintain data integrity.
+  - It then populates these tables with sample data representing quiz questions in different languages, each associated with specific categories.
+  - The schema is structured so that there is a one-to-many relationship between all tables through normalization.
+I thought the design was better suited to have each game entity as its own table, instead of creating indiidual tables for each game category.
+  - The chosen data types in the script utlizes  AUTO_INCREMENT for uniqueness, VARCHAR for storing variable character strings like names and texts, MEDIUMBLOB for storing image location data, and BOOLEAN to store binary valued attributes.

 # Contributions List